sleepingevil/react-ssr-data-provider/README.md

 import React from 'react';
 import ReactDOM from 'react-dom';
 import { MyDataProvider } from './MyDataProvider';
+/*
+  Wrap your application with your DataProvider and define the functions that fetch data from the browser, e.g.: calling a public API
+*/
 ReactDOM.hydrate(
   <MyDataProvider providers={{ getGreeting: (name) => Promise.resolve(`Hello ${name} from the client side.
 I'm probably doing an http call or using a proxy to fetch data.`) }}>
     <App />